 10. Set Up a Photo Booth or Selfie Station to Capture the Event

 Did you know you could get a professional quality photo booth for less than half of the price of a typical photo booth rental?
 How, you ask?

 Pixilated has been renting photo booths for weddings since 2012.
 By eliminating the staff and making the photo booth available to order by mail, Pixilated is able to service the entire United States for a fraction of the cost of most local photo booth companies.
 It is incredibly easy to set up, roundtrip shipping is 100% free, and there is absolutely no technical expertise needed!
-Seriously, even my grandpa could do it!

 So why not set up a photo booth?
 This could double in purpose as a great way for your guests to have fun during the reception, and also as a great way to capture the wedding in lieu of a professional photographer…sounds like more savings to me!
 Plus, there’s no better way to capture the fun spirit of the occasion.

 No one cares how much or little you spent on a wedding reception when they are having a blast.
 Providing fun ways for people to spend the lull between the ceremony and the reception is a great way to keep the entire atmosphere fun and light-hearted.

 Photo booths are a great way for guests to relax, have a few laughs and let their hair down a little bit — you’ll catch some silly and candid moments during the reception that other photography means could miss.
 These photos will make great memories and also make great favors to give to each of your guests with their “thank you.”
 After the wedding, you could even make scrapbooks of these photo booth memories and share them with your wedding party, or just make one for your coffee table at home.
 Aside from those mentioned, there are loads of reasons to have a photo booth at your reception.